-- Utilize the MassDOT Culvert Inventory and the North Atlantic Aquatic Connectivity Collaborative (NAACC) database for the Performance Measures Criteria Process for the TIP. - Analyze collected culvert assessment data and barrier conditions for vulnerable culverts and potential projects.
+- Utilize the MassDOT Culvert Inventory and the North Atlantic Aquatic Connectivity Collaborative (NAACC) database for the Performance Measures Criteria Process for the TIP. - Analyze staff-collected culvert assessment data and barrier conditions for culverts and potential projects. - Update and maintain datasets, maps, and the CMMPO Culvert Assessment Program Dashboard and CMMPO Culvert Assessment Program Hubsite. - Develop a town report and ArcGIS Dashboard following completion of culvert assessments in the planned community for data collection.

-- Update and maintain data, maps, and the CMMPO Culvert Assessment Program Dashboard and CMMPO Culvert Assessment Program Hubsite. - Create a town report and ArcGIS Dashboard following completion of culvert assessments in the Towns of Boylston and Blackstone. - Integrate other assets into the culvert database. - Provide communities with current MassDOT and NAACC culvert data to help inform potential projects. - Encourage communities to replace and maintain vulnerable culverts to maintain the region network. - Assist with grant opportunities to repair or replace vulnerable culverts.
+- Integrate other assets into the culvert database. - Provide communities with current MassDOT and NAACC culvert data to help inform potential projects. - Encourage communities to replace and maintain culverts to maintain the region network. - Assist with grant opportunities to repair or replace obsolete culverts.